 When the last piece of wood has been devoured by the fire it’s time for a family dinner, often with the extended family.
 The menu usually consists of the same dishes that are eaten on Christmas Eve, or turkey, which is becoming increasingly popular.

 After dinner the family gathers around the television.
 National broadcaster RÚV runs an annual news review on New Year’s Eve, a collection of the main news stories from Iceland and the rest of the world.

 The news review is followed by the New Year’s Comedy Show, Áramótaskaupið, in which the most prominent people and the most noticeable events of the year are parodied.

 At midnight it’s time for fireworks.
+Traditionally each family spends considerable amounts of money on fireworks bought from the local rescue service.
 The profits are used for supporting its operations.

 The midnight sky in Iceland on New Year’s Eve is truly breathtaking.
 Fireworks in all the colors of the rainbow explode and form patterns across the sky.
 As the clock strikes 12, adults have a glass of champagne and young and old wish each other a Happy New Year.

 The party carries on into the early hours of the next morning; even the youngest children are given permission to stay up as late as they like on New Year’s Eve.

 After midnight, some people abandon their families for their friends and go to clubs or party at home.